 In Washington, special purpose districts are limited purpose local governments separate from a city, town, or county government.
 Generally, they perform limited functions including fire protection, that are not otherwise available from city or county governments.

-San Juan County Fire District 3 has an elected, three member board of commissioners.
+San Juan County Fire District 3 has an elected, three member board of commissioners who serve a six-year term (RCW 52.14.060).
 Most special purpose districts in Washington, including San Juan County District 3, derive revenues from real property assessments and are called taxing districts.

 Fire District #3 operates as directed by applicable laws and regulations set by the Revised Code of Washington (RCW) and the Washington Administrative Code (WAC).